Gut Health Research - All Roads Lead to the Stomach

 What Can You Do?

 Fiber tends to feed our healthy “good” gut bacteria.
-Highly processed and refined foods are notoriously lacking in fiber.
-This is why it’s important to eliminate or severely reduce the amount of processed foods, sugars, and artificial sweeteners in your daily eating habits.
+Unfortunately, highly processed and refined foods are notoriously lacking in fiber.
+This is why it’s essential to eliminate or severely reduce the number of processed foods, sugars, and artificial sweeteners in your daily eating habits.

-The World Health Organization recommends that you do not exceed 6 teaspoons of added sugar in your diet daily.
-Our food labels list sugar in grams on food labels.
-Most people do not know how to visualize grams.
-Here’s a tip:
+The World Health Organization recommendsnot exceedingd 6 teaspoons of added sugar in your diet daily.
+However, food labels list sugar in grams, not teaspoons, on food labels.
+Most people do not know how to visualize grams, so here’s a tip:

 Fruit Has Fiber!

-I still hear people ask me all the time if fruit has too much sugar, and should it be avoided?
+I still hear people always ask me if fruit has too much sugar and if should be avoided...?

-Gut health research proves that eating real food, mostly fruit and vegetables, is essential to maintain good health.
-My final tip is to look at your meals a bit differently.
+Gut health research proves that eating real food, mostly fruit, and vegetables, is essential to maintain good health.
+So, my final tip is to look at your meals a bit differently.
 Switch to a salad-size plate instead of a dinner plate.
 Fill half the plate with vegetables.

 Eat a palm size of protein and a thumb size of healthy fat (avocado slices, olive oil, nuts, seeds, etc).
 This will work with any diet (vegan, vegetarian, Paleo, Mediterranean, etc.).

 If there is any room left on your plate, you can fill it with a tiny portion of whatever you want.